-Syllabus Code: J282 (9-1)
+Syllabus Code: 1282 (9-1)

 Latin at GCSE moves beyond the purely linguistic foundation that pupils built in Fourth Form and offers them the opportunity to read Latin literature in its original language.
 The course is comprised of three examinations; 50% Latin Language, 25% Prose Literature, and 25% Verse Literature.

+Language:

-Language (\add as a heading please): Pupils will be required to learn the set vocabulary list and develop an advanced understanding of grammar and syntax, such as constructions using the subjunctive mood.
+Pupils will be required to learn the set vocabulary list and develop an advanced understanding of grammar and syntax, such as constructions using the subjunctive mood.
 Language skills will be developed by using Taylor's Latin to GCSE Part 2 textbook.
 Pupils will be examined through a comprehension exercise, grammar questions, and a translation passage.
 There is no requirement to do English to Latin translation at GCSE.

-Prose and Verse Literature: (\add as heading a please): This component involves the study of two set authors (Apuleius and Ovid).
-The witches of Thessaly text offers an exciting insight into magic and witchcraft in the Ancient world.
-Whereas Ovid tells the story of Echo dramatically trying in vain to communicate with Narcissus, her love interest.
-Pupils study 100 lines of each text, which the examinations will be based off.
+Prose and Verse Literature:

+This component involves the study of two set authors (Cicero and Ovid).
+Cicero's in Verrem text is a hard-hitting prosecution speech against a corrupt governor.
+Whereas Ovid tells the story of Baucis and Philemon encountering the gods in disguise.
+Pupils study roughly 100 lines of each text, which the examinations will be based off.
 Pupils will develop their skills of literary analysis throughout the course and feel confident discussing authors' styles and literary techniques.
 The examinations consist of comprehension questions, a translation from the set text selection, literary analysis questions and an extended thematic essay.